 Monday Market Commentary is a weekly post on the week ahead in the mortgage market.
 I’ve published this here since 2004 with one thought in mind:

-Deciding when to lock your rate is not about knowing where rates are going, but about understanding the market, what has the potential to move rates and avoiding dumb risks.
+Deciding when to lock your rate is not about knowing where rates are going, but about understanding the market, what has the potential to move rates, avoiding dumb risks, and taking smart ones.